 All this talk of tea drinking is making me want to take a sip of tea!
 How about you?
 As you know by now, the tradition of tea drinking has come a very long way, over 2,000 years!

-I hope you’ve enjoyed reading this fascinating story of the long spiritual journey of where did Matcha originate.
+I hope you’ve enjoyed this fascinating story of where Matcha originated, and the long spiritual journey that carried it from a Chinese tea battle to a Japanese tea room.
 For all of you green tea lovers, you’ll be happy to know this drink is packed with abundant health benefits.

 Happy sipping!